SS Robert E. Lee

 SS Robert E. Lee was a steam passenger ship built for the Eastern Steamship Lines in 1924.
 It sank on 30 July 1942 after being torpedoed by the German submarine on its return to New Orleans.

 Design and construction

 SS Robert E. Lee was built in Newport News, Virginia, and finished construction in 1924.
 The ship had a keel length of 375 ft, a beam length of 54 ft, and a depth of 29 ft.
 The ship was constructed to primarily transport passengers between Virginia and New York.
+She was named for Robert E. Lee, a general of the Confederate States of America who gained prominence during the American Civil War.

 Service history

 Prewar

 Following completion, Robert E. Lee was placed in passenger-cargo service between Norfolk, Virginia, and New York City.
 In the winter months, she was employed in service between New York and Boston, Massachusetts.
 She would continue working these routes until after the outbreak of World War II in 1939.